PandorasGit/P1-paroberts/README.md

 # Project 1 AngrySomething
-- A solution to P1 in CS 315 by Wendall Roberts
+- A solution to P1 in CS 315 by Pandora Roberts
 - Made using Godot 3.5, Bosca Ceoil, and Paint.net.
 - Click [HERE](https://bsu-cs315.github.io/P1-waroberts/) to run the lastest version.